sasiqwerty/Mind/output-process.md

 How do you create a cold storage backup?

-On the DR Vault, install PARephcate according to the Installation guide, configure the logon Ini file, and define the Schedule tasks for full and Incremental backups.
+On the DR Vault, install PAReplicate.exe according to the Installation guide, configure the logon Ini file, and define the Schedule tasks for full and Incremental backups.
 Install the Vault Backup utility on a different machine from the Enterprise Password Vault server and tngger the full backup
 Configure the backup options in the PVWA
 On the DR Vault, configure the cold storage backup path In TSParm.ini file,

 IMG-20231015-WA0063.jpg
-To manage automated onboarding rules, a CyberArk user must be a member ot which groupl?
+Q : To manage automated onboarding rules, a CyberArk user must be a member ot which groups?
+Ans : Vault Admins

 Vault Admins
 PasswordManagers